Taxamo is a service that helps merchants selling digital goods and services to comply with VAT/GST and US sales tax laws.

 The core of Taxamo’s service has a comprehensive RESTful API.
 On top of the API we offer integration libraries provided in several popular languages.
-We also offer a customisable Checkout Form that contains the integration with Taxamo and several PSPs, which greatly eases the integration effort.
+We also offer Drop-in UI fields and a customisable Checkout Form that contains the integration with Taxamo to several PSPs, which greatly eases the integration effort.
 Our documentation covers the primary features, benefits, and requirements of the various options, but we find that every business is different so it is essential to speak with us prior to beginning an integration to ensure that all relevant factors have been considered.

 There is also a merchant dashboard that is the central location for configuring settings, viewing data and reports.

 In order to integrate Taxamo the following areas need to be considered: